-How Advertising Fraud is Killing Your Marketing – and How to Save It
+Advertising Fraud is Killing Your Marketing – But You Can Stop it

 Today, fake Internet traffic schemes are as common as bad drivers in Florida.
 Sadly, getting the short shrift on advertising exposure is pretty commonplace.
 While some B2B marketers may not know the technical details of how this happens, the bottom line is screamingly clear: Shady characters are getting their jollies, and advertisers (and publishers) are paying for it.